Infinidat/infinimetrics-container/README.md

 You will be prompted to change the default installation parameters.
 Unless you are familiar with these configuration values, use the recommended ones.

-After a successful installation, a command to start the InfiniMetrics compose app will be printed:
+Following a successful installation, a command to start the InfiniMetrics compose app will be printed:

 ```
 docker compose --env-file .env --env-file .env.user up -d